visforvali/ws297y/syllabus.md

 This is an **online synchronous course that meets twice a week using Discord** for sync sessions and sync/async text chats.
 Outside of class, you'll read, write, and prepare for our sync class sessions, during which I'll facilitate discussion, answer and float questions, and help you interactively generate prompts and ideas for your writing.

 **The server invite link is on Classes > Content > Syllabus**.
-If you're new to Discord, check out our [Quickstart Guide](discord.md) or the [Beginner's Guide to Discord](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord) to get started and reach out if you need help!
+If you're new to Discord, check out our [Quickstart Guide](https://visforvali.github.io/discord/) or the [Beginner's Guide to Discord](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord) to get started and reach out if you need help!

 # Assignments and Grading Breakdown

+## Participation
-PARTICIPATION	━━━━━━━━━━	40%
+━━━━━━━━━━━━━━━━	40%

 You’re expected to regularly, substantively participate through thoughtful, informal weekly text + voice chats that reflect what we’re learning; organically reacting/replying to classmates; doing classwork in a relatively timely fashion; and attending coffee chats.

-PREWRITING 	━━━━━━━━━━	20%
+## PREWRITING 	━━━━━━━━━━	20%
 Some Thursdays (noted on the Calendar), you’ll post prewriting to the weekly channels on Discord to practice what you’re learning and continue developing your qualitative research project.
 Prewriting threads are posted in advance and can be replied to anytime so you can pace yourself if needed.
 QUALITATIVE RESEARCH PROJECT ━━━	40%
 This project is divided into 3 “phases”: Research Introduction; Secondary Research; and Primary Research and Synthesis.
 Each targets specific parts of qualitative research: Introduction & Methodology (Phase 1); Literature Review (Phase 2); Results (Phase 3); Conclusion (Phase 3).
 You’ll submit two drafts of each phase: Draft 1, an ungraded process draft for describing and organizing ideas and evidence; and Draft 2, a revision.
 Your final formatted project will contain these revised, updated versions.